 Every major resort on the Strip now operates under a union contract, with new agreements setting wage increases of 32 percent by 2030.
 The report identifies Las Vegas as the country’s most important test case for the future of service work with predictable staffing, standardized wage progression and a shrinking gap between frontline and management conditions.

-The new report also highlights immigrant labor as the backbone of the hospitality workforce.
-The American hospitality industry is more dependent on immigrant labor than any other sector of the economy, the report states.
+The new report also highlights immigrant labor as the backbone of the hospitality workforce. the report states.

 One in three hospitality workers in the United States is foreign-born, and the share is far higher in New York, Miami and Los Angeles.
 Essential roles such as housekeeping and kitchen prep depend on a steady immigration pipeline.
 The report warns that new visa limits, higher fees and slower processing times are creating pressure points that operators feel immediately.